Horseman’s Haven Café

 Apparently, there are different levels of chile that you can order at Horseman’s.
 I’ve heard that Level I is hot chile and Level 2 is for people who don’t cry at the end of “The Notebook”—you know, tough hombres.
 I myself probably fall somewhere like a 1.75.
 I like my chile really, really hot.
 If I’m not sweating and crying, it’s just not enjoyable.
 But I’m not above bawling like a baby if chile is too hot (or at “The Notebook” because come on, he wrote her all those letters).
 I didn’t see level options on the menu and our waiter didn’t ask us.
 I’m guessing he looked at us and made a command decision.**

+So I’m not sure which level of chile I had smothered all over my burrito, but that’s okay.
+Because my burrito was delightful.
+In fact, I’m going to go out on a very corny limb and suggest that the 3D in the burrito stands for delightful, decadent and delicious!
+I say decadent because the burrito was huge.
+I didn’t even finish half the burrito and remember, I was this close to eating my friends before we walked into the café.
+The chicken tasted fresh, the papas were cubed and fried to perfection and then there was the green chile.
+I sweated.
+I cried.
 The chile was so hot it burned my lips and I fell in love more with each bite and each tear.
 Everyone else commented that they enjoyed their food as well.
 I will say the green chile was preferable to the red chile.
 Those at the table who got the red seemed a bit disappointed over the lack of heat, and I sensed their envious and bitter looks out of the corner of my eye.
 But that also could have been just looks of embarrassment as I was making odd moaning noises after each bite.
 I’m telling you, the green chile was good.

 3D burrito with chicken and green chile.

-And here’s how you really know Horseman’s Haven Café is worth trying out.
+And here’s how you really know Horseman’s Have Café is worth trying out.
 My cousin insisted I try her posole.
 I did and guess what?
 It was great!
 I might even try it as a side when I’m at Horseman’s next time.
 Maybe.
 If the hominy behaves itself.

 **I went back to Horseman’s in August and asked to have a side of Level 2.
 I did warn the waitress that if I cried to not take it personally, that it was just likely me being too wussy for the chile.
 She said that Level 2 only comes as a side, it’s way too hot to have smothered on your food.
 I put some on my stuffed sopapilla (not as good as the 3-D burrito, but good) and took a bite.
 It was the hottest, most flavorful chile I have ever eaten.
 Like seriously, four hours later I could still taste the chile on my lips.
 Totally worth it.
 And I didn’t cry!